Notice of Privacy Practices

 If the Practice denies part or all of your request, we will provide a written notice that explains our reasons for doing so.
 You will have the right to have certain information related to your requested amendment included in your records.
 For example, if you disagree with our decision, you will have an opportunity to submit a statement explaining your disagreement, which we will include in your records.
 We will also include information on how to file a complaint with the Practice or with the Secretary of the U.S. Department of Health and Human Services.
 These procedures will be explained in more detail in any written denial notice we send you.

 Right to a Paper Copy of this Notice.
 If you received this notice in electronic form (e.g. e-mail), you are entitled to receive a paper copy of the Practice’s notice of privacy practices.
 You may ask the Practice to give you a copy of this notice at any time.
-To obtain a paper copy of this notice, contact Amie Clancy, Director of Clinical Administration, at the contact information above.
+To obtain a paper copy of this notice, contact Amie Clancy, Chief Administrative Officer, at the contact information above.

 Right to File a Complaint.
 If you believe your privacy rights have been violated, you may file a complaint with the Practice or with the U.S. Department of Health and Human Services Office for Civil Rights.
-To file a complaint with the Practice, contact Amie Clancy, Director of Clinical Administration, at the contact information above.
+To file a complaint with the Practice, contact Amie Clancy, Chief Administrative Officer, at the contact information above.
 All complaints must be submitted in writing.
 We cannot, and will not, retaliate against you for filing a complaint.

 Right to Provide an Authorization for Other Uses and Disclosures.
 The Practice will obtain your written authorization for uses and disclosures that are not identified by this notice or are not permitted by applicable law.
 Any authorization you provide to the Practice regarding the use and disclosure of your health information may be revoked at any time in writing.
 After you revoke your authorization, we will no longer use or disclose your health information for the reasons described in the authorization.
 Of course, the Practice is unable to take back any disclosures that we have already made with your permission.
 Please note that the Practice is required to retain records of your care.